+44. While the social cost of carbon should, in theory, be the same everywhere, the costs of CO2 mitigation may vary considerably across different jurisdictions.
+For example, the cost of labor or installing a new technology might be different depending on the country.
+The economic implication is that reducing emissions is more cost-efficient in jurisdictions where the cost of reduction is lower.
 For example, if the global social cost of CO2 emissions is US\$50, but it costs US\$10 to reduce emissions in Chile and US\$40 to reduce in Europe, it is socially optimal to reduce carbon emissions in Chile rather than Europe.
-As mentioned above, this is the logic behind integrating global markets, in short: to reduce the costs of climate change mitigation, some form of carbon market exchange is necessary.
-In the case of carbon taxes, this can be achieved by introducing measures such as offsets and compensations schemes across sectors and jurisdictions, and/or by introducing a sufficient level of coordination among States so that the real value of carbon pricing is similar in different jurisdiction.
+This is the logic behind integrating global markets, in short: to reduce the costs of climate change mitigation, some form of carbon market exchange is necessary.
+In the case of carbon taxes, this can be achieved by introducing measures such as offsets and compensations schemes across sectors and jurisdictions.

-- 47. According to recent estimates, global mitigation costs can be reduced by implementing integrated markets, and by reducing emissions wherever it is cheapest to do so, to almost 56% in the unconditional NDC scenario and by 44% in the conditional NDC scenario (Hof, et al. 2017).
-Similarly, Fujimori (2016) found that global market could reduce welfare losses up to 75%.
-13 - 48.
-However, as emission reduction targets globally become more ambitious, all countries will have to contribute to the best of their abilities; in the scenario above, if all of Europe turned to Chille to offset emissions, at some point the marginal cost of emission reduction in Chile would start to grow and level with that of Europe (for example, cheaper technologies reach capacity and economic actors have to start employing more and more expensive technologies; or the capacity for reforestation starts declining; etc.).
+45. In fact, integrated markets can reduce global mitigation costs to almost 56% in the unconditional NDC scenario and by 44% in the conditional NDC scenario (Hof, et al. 2017).
+Similarly, Fujimori (2016) found that integrated market could reduce welfare losses up to 75%.

+46. However, as emission reduction targets globally become more ambitious, all countries will have to contribute to the best of their abilities, and coordinate their strategies to attain a global target.
+In the scenario above, if all of Europe turned to Chile to offset emissions, at some point the marginal cost of emission reduction in Chile would start to grow and level with that of Europe (for example, cheaper technologies reach capacity and economic actors have to start employing more and more expensive technologies; or the capacity for reforestation starts declining; etc.).